Register to enable groundwater "Calculate" button.

 head) gradient.
 Dispersion is the longitudinal (forward and backward) spreading of

-the contaminant.
+the contaminant in groundwater.
 If there were no dispersion, all of the contaminant would travel at

 the mean chemical velocity.
 With dispersion, some chemical travels faster and some